in-the-keyhole/JPA-Entity-Map-Examples/README.md

 H2: to use the H2 config, please checkout the branch: config/h2

 POSTGRES:
-Currently setup for a proper, installed, postgres database. scripst are in place to destroy, create, and populate data.
+Currently setup for a proper, installed, postgres database. scripts are in place to destroy, create, and populate data.